orbitalchicken/Roadmap/New.md

 		networking to a shared epson x322 printer, it is no longer necessary to install epsons driver, I found out it wont install so used ‘printer-driver-escpr’ in synaptic.
 		Lenovo Y700 no sound
-	banshee: will not import media form folders causing hard locks (disable podcast plugin to fix this) ‘Failed to retrieve share list from server’
+	banshee: will not import media form folders causing hard locks (disable podcast plugin to fix this)
-	mdm: Auto login fails.
-User is required to select their name from login window even though they are the only account on the machine and have been selected for auto login in mdm.
-Password is not required but bootup will not proceed until user clicks on his/her name.
-That is not auto login.
 	artwork:
 		Tray icons are black with mint-y themes.
 		Mint-Y themes Shade option is unavailable